github-education-resources/GitHubGraduation-2021/_data/SunkeerthM/SunkeerthM.md

 ---
-Name: Sunkeerth M
+name: Sunkeerth M
-Institution: University Visvesvarya College of Engineering
+institution: University Visvesvarya College of Engineering
-Quote: We are what we do to change what we are.
+quote: We are what we do to change what we are.
 github_user: SunkeerthM
 ---